gcallah/Rationalism/AntiRats2/FirstDrafts/shackle.md

 "rational" methods adopted by the economic mainstream.

+## Time, Expectations and Uncertainty in Economics:

+When it comes to the philosophy of science, Shackle appears to stand firmly in the tradition of Berkeley and Hume.
+For example, in discussing causation, he
+writes:

+"If one of two frequently associated states seems each time to proceed the other, we are tempted to call it a *cause* of the other state" (p.
+180).

 ## Business, Time and Thought

 One of the centerpieces of the rationalist project has been the effort to lift